KristianLyng/varnishfoo/chapter-3.rst

 Startup scripts
 ---------------

-Use standard software packages from either your distribution of choice or Varnish Cache will provide you with a default startup script.
-Use it.
-Do not write your own.

 Varnish Cache development focuses on GNU/Linux and FreeBSD, with some occasional attention directed towards Solaris.

-But the vast majority of Varnish Cache operational focus is on GNU/Linux, more specifically on Fedora-derived systems, such as Red Hat Enterprise Linux (RHEL), Fedora, CentOS and Scientific Linux, or on Debian and Ubuntu.
+But the vast majority of Varnish Cache operational focus is on GNU/Linux, more specifically on Fedora-derived systems, such as Red Hat Enterprise Linux (RHEL), Fedora and CentOS, or on Debian and Ubuntu.
 These are the distributions where Varnish packaging is best maintained and they deliver top-quality Varnish packages.

+The startup scripts provided for those distributions are solid, and should be used whenever possible.

-This, combined with Varnish developers' habit of frequently changing Varnish default behavior to the better means that very changes are needed to get a basic Varnish installation going.
+This, combined with Varnish developers' habit of frequently changing Varnish default behavior to the better means that few changes are needed to get a basic Varnish installation going.

 Since before GNU/Linux existed, System V-styled init scripts have been used